The CIL process on a development

-The CIL Regulations clearly set out the notification procedure so it is important that this process is followed, as surcharges can be applied for failure to notify the council of issues such as liability to CIL and commencement of development.
+The CIL process needs to be followed carefully.
+The CIL regulations clearly set out the notification procedure so it is important that this process is followed, as surcharges can be applied for failure to notify the council of issues such as liability to CIL and commencement of development.
 All exemptions must be applied for prior to commencement.
-The Government has published their own information on CIL

-The process required for collection arrangements is covered in CIL Regulations Part 8.
-The government has issued an information document on CIL collection and enforcement.
+The CIL process required for collection arrangements is covered in CIL Regulations Part 8. ย The government has issued an information document onย CIL collection and enforcement.

 Inform the Council of proposed development

 As the CIL process begins when a planning application is submitted, the first form needs to be completed and submitted at the same time.
-It asks for details of new floorspace to be created by the development, and details of any floorspace to be demolished which can be offset against the new floorspace calculation.
-It is in your interest to provide this information, especially where there are existing buildings in use on your site, in order to ensure that the CIL calculations can be completed correctly.
+It asks for details of new floorspace to be created by the development, and details of any floorspace to be demolished which can be offset against the new floorspace calculation.ย It is in your interest to provide this information, especially where there are existing buildings in use on your site, in order to ensure that the CIL calculations can be completed correctly.
+When submitting for planning complete Form 1.

 Inform the Council who will be responsible for paying CIL for an application